-Торіс Professional Practice GSP Reference Learning Objective By the end of the training programme the HSS Trainee will be able to exercise personal responsibility and work largely autonomous initiative in complex and unpredictable situations and performing a range of clinical/practical skills consistent with the roles and respon Consultant Clinical Scientist.
-Knowledge By the end of the training period the HSS Trainee will be able to: Justify the importance of placing the patient at the centre of care and considering services from a user's point of view Compare and contrast models of promoting patient-centred care and how to ensure that the wishes, beliefs, concerns, expectations and needs of patients are respected.
+Торіс Professional Practice GSP Reference Learning Objective By the end of the training programme the HSS Trainee will be able to exercise personal responsibility and work largely autonomous initiative in complex and unpredictable situations and performing a range of clinical/practical skills consistent with the roles and responsibility consultant Clinical Scientist. sly taking the sibilities of a Knowledge By the end of the training period the HSS Trainee will be able to: Justify the importance of placing the patient at the centre of care and considering services from a user's point of view Compare and contrast models of promoting patient-centred care and how to ensure that the wishes, beliefs, concerns, expectations and needs of patients are respected.
 Critique studies that demonstrate the benefits of patients sharing in decision making on their health.
 Defend the rights of patients and carers to treatment without discrimination which includes age; gender; illness; disability; health inequality; cultural and social inequality; diversity.
 Critique the evidence base, principles and practice of patient-centred interviewing and examination, including the patient perspective.
 Explain and justify why it is important to develop and maintain appropriate patient-professional relationships and evaluate a range of situations which have had a positive and negative impact on those relationships.
 Explain and justify why it is important to have a holistic approach to the patient, recognising that there may be social as well as medical aspects to their management.
 Summarise local guidelines for responding to complaints from patients and/or carers and evaluate the impact of these systems in promoting patient centre care.
 Recognise the importance of gathering and responding to patient derived data.
 Summarise local guidelines for responding to unacceptable behaviour by patients, carers or relatives, including harassment, bullying or violence and identify the strengths and weaknesses of these guidelines.
-Defend the importance of public engagement in science and its role in health and society.
-1.1.1 1.1.9 1.1.10 1.2.1 Critically evaluate the important to keeping professional knowledge and skills up to date and work within the limits of personal competence Create, interpret and construct new knowledge of scientific, clinical and professional developments in area of practice.
+1.1.1 1.1.9 1.1.10 1.2.1 Defend the importance of public engagement in science and its role in health and society.
+1.1.3 Critically evaluate the important to keeping professional knowledge and skills up to date and work within the limits of personal competence Create, interpret and construct new knowledge of scientific, clinical and professional developments in area of practice.
 Justify the rationale for engaging in continuing professional development and critical reflective practice and evaluate a range of methods for recording learning and developing and evaluating action plans.
 Critique the evidence base underpinning continuing professional development with respect to the Consultant Clinical Scientist, the clinical service and the patient.
 Recognise the limits of own competence and scope of practice in order to make informed and reasonable decisions.
-Recognise the limits of competence and scope of practice for those for whom you are responsible and evaluate methods for managing difficult and sometimes unpredictable situations.
-1.1.3 1.1.4 1.1.5 1.1.7 1.2.5 3.1.5 3.1.17
+1.1.4 1.1.5 1.1.7 1.2.5 3.1.5 3.1.17